 My partner and I were in a long distance relationship from the time we met at 16 until we moved in together, 8.5 years later.
 The distance ranged from a 45-minute drive in high school to being on different continents.
 We still spend a lot of time apart, between conflicting work schedules and frequent trips.
 Here’s what we did to survive a long distance relationship of many years.

 Whether you live together or live half a world apart, you and your beau will face challenges.
 For long distance relationships, those look like coordinating times to talk amidst different schedules and, maybe, time zones; skin hunger; and, not having your person to lean on in tough times.

-Devastating as any of these can be, you can have a successful long distance relationship.
-That’s because:
+Devastating as any of these can be, you can survive and thrive in a long distance relationship.

-You can learn how to make a long distance relationship work
+You can learn how to survive a long distance relationship

 While long distance relationships aren’t right for everyone, if the one you love happens to live somewhere else, learning how to be together, while apart, is absolutely something you can learn.